 My friend Chris Corner made this lovely animation telling the story of Whitby Jet

 A friend and I took a walk around Sleights moor starting at the High Bride Stones, a group of Prehistoric Standing Stones that have been interpreted as the possible ruins of two Four-Poster Stone Circles or the remains of a number of Stone Rows.

 We followed the lines of stones to the edge of the moor and the descent into the Murk Esk valley.

-A Larsen trap, one of two in this small area, both thankfully empty.
+A Ladder trap, one of two in this small area, both thankfully empty.

 Descending the bank to the Low Bride Stones on Sheephowe Rigg.